 Meet The Board

 Alec has always had a deep appreciation for nature and environmental protection.
-As a kid, he found myself picking up litter on the local beaches for fun.
+As a kid, he found himself picking up litter on the local beaches for fun.
 In the summer of 2021, his passion turned into fromStreamtoBay—an apparel business with an environmental mission.
 For every item purchased, they pick up litter from streams and coasts.

 Ashley is a northeast Michigan native whose love for our Great Lakes and the surrounding area began at a young age.
 Her parents and grandparents taught her how to be a steward of the land and water through hunting, fishing, camping and boating.
-Ashley studied civil and environmental engineering, with a minor in wetland management, at Michigan Technological University.
+Ashley studied civil and environmental engineering, with a minor in wetland management, at Michigan Tech University.
 She currently works for RS Scott & Associates in Alpena, MI as a civil designer and has designed many waterfront parks for local government agencies.
 Ashley also holds a certificate in Geographic Information Systems and hopes to use that background to impact the way information is shared about our waterways.
 Ashley and her husband live on Long Lake and have three small children at home.

 James Mott is a Great Lakes native, having lived his whole life in Michigan.
 Raised in Metro-Detroit, childhood summers in Gladwin, family motel in Barton City, a cabin in Paradise, James has felt at home all over this great state.
 As a diving educator, James has traveled, dived, and enjoyed the waters of all five of the Great Lakes.